Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Function Design: Small, Focused, and Purposeful

 Functions are the building blocks of any program.
-When they are small, focused, and well-designed, code reads like a clear narrative.
-When they are bloated, doing multiple things at once, code reads like a run-on sentence that never ends.
+When they are small, focused, and well-designed, code reads as a clear narrative.
+When they are bloated and perform multiple tasks simultaneously, code reads as a run-on sentence without conclusion.

 One Function, One Job

-The Single Responsibility Principle (SRP) applies to functions just as much as it applies to classes.
-A function should do one thing, do it well, and do it only.
-If you can describe what a function does using the word “and,” it probably does too much.
+The Single Responsibility Principle (SRP) applies to functions as fully as it applies to classes.
+A function should do one thing, do it well, and do only that.
+If a function’s behaviour can be described only by use of the word “and,” it probably does too much.

 # Bad: This function does too many things